German bombing of Rotterdam: Negotiations

 The continuing opposition to the offensive of German troops in the open city of Rotterdam forces me to take appropriate measures should this resistance not be ceased immediately.
 This may well result in the complete destruction of the city.
-I petition you - as a man of responsibility - to endeavour everything within your powers to prevent the town of having to bear such a huge price.
+I petition you – as a man of responsibility – to endeavour everything within your powers to prevent the town of having to bear such a huge price.
 As a token of agreement I request you to send us an authorised negotiator by return.
 Should within two hours after the hand-over of this ultimatum no official reply be received, I will be forced to execute the most extreme measures of destruction.

-The commander of the German troops.The Mayor of Rotterdam, Pieter Oud consulted with his aldermen and concluded that there was simply not enough time to evacuate the city within the two hour period the Germans had set.
+The commander of the German troops.

+The Mayor of Rotterdam, Pieter Oud, consulted with his aldermen and concluded that there was not enough time to evacuate the city within the two-hour period the Germans had set.
 Mayor Oud pleaded with Scharroo to surrender.
-However, Scharroo was not happy with the integrity of the letter as it had not been signed by anyone on the German side; therefore, he refused to seriously consider the surrender.
-He replied asking for further details:To the commander of the German troops.
+However, Scharroo was not happy with the integrity of the letter as it had not been signed by anyone on the German side; therefore, he refused to seriously consider the surrender and instead replied asking for further details:To the commander of the German troops.

 I am in receipt of your letter.
 Subject letter has not been duly signed and did not mention name and rank of its originator.
 Prior to seriously considering your proposal, the letter should be duly signed and mention your name and rank.